Impact of Covid-19 on governance and execution of documents – considerations for housing associations

 There is no statutory requirement for a company or registered society to hold an AGM at all, but older sets of model rules require one to be held and for the accounts to be laid before the AGM as part of the annual report.
 Worse, the wording of the relevant rules requires at least some of the members to be present "in person" and makes no provision for the remainder to attend through electronic means such as a telephone conference or video conferencing app only for proxies.
 Even with the lockdown being partially eased it is still quite likely that the holding of a traditional AGM with the members present "in person" will not be compliant with the government guidance on social distancing by the time that the AGM needs to be held.

-In order to address this, RPs may need to amend their rules or articles of association to enable meetings to be held in a more modern manner, consistent with pandemic protection measures.
+In order to address this, The Corporate Insolvency and Governing Act 2020 was introduced which allows certain corporate bodies to hold meetings fully electronically during a certain period (currently extended to 31st Match 2021).
+Housing associations may also want to amend their rules or articles of association to enable meetings to be held in a more modern manner after that period expires.

-Many RPs that have restricted their membership to the current board members have gone further than this by removing the requirement to hold an AGM altogether.
-The FCA requires RPs doing so to demonstrate their commitment to openness and transparency in other ways, but we have helped numerous RPs to register such changes.
+Many housing associations that have restricted their membership to the current board members have gone further than this by removing the requirement to hold an AGM altogether.
+The FCA requires housing associations doing so to demonstrate their commitment to openness and transparency in other ways, but we have helped numerous housing associations to register such changes.

 Of course, any such constitutional changes will themselves take time to come into effect and will need sufficient support from the membership.
 In the current environment we expect RP members to be open to modernisation of these provisions and they may even be open to a wider updating of provisions in the RP's rules if any other changes are required.